Delete a user from your organization

 - Files and calendars—All events the user created will stay on invitees' calendars.
 The user's G Suite data, including all file types, Gmail, and calendar data (except for shared calendars), is deleted after 20 days.
 For some data, you can transfer ownership to another user.

 - Sites pages—Pages created by the user aren’t deleted.
-As administrator, you can remove the sites.
+As an administrator, you can remove the sites.

 - Google Vault —All the user's Vault data is deleted after 30 days, regardless of any retention settings or holds that might be in effect.